 The mission of our program is to produce well-rounded physicians with a strong interest in providing care to a diverse and underserved patient population.
 As part of this process, our residents will receive training in health disparities, quality improvement, and the importance of scholarly activity.

 Provide training that allows residents to be well-rounded physicians ready to start their choice of career.
 Training is focused on the care of the underserved with a goal of patient-centered care and reduction of health disparities.

 - Provide a collegial and supportive learning environment that reflects a Creighton principle of "cura personalis".

-- Provide residents with experience in treating a diverse range of patients and pathology with a goal of 20% of our graduates working in under-recruited areas of rural, underserved or academic practices.
+- Provide residents with experience in treating a diverse range of patients and pathology.

-- Engage residents and faculty in the promotion of QI initiatives with each resident completing at least one project.
+- Engage residents and faculty in the promotion of Quality Improvement and Patient Safety initiatives.

 - Engage residents and faculty in conducting research and scholarly activity.